zloirock/core-js/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md

 Polyfilling of built-in modules, [as stated by the authors of the proposal](https://github.com/tc39/proposal-javascript-standard-library/issues/2), only means falling back to layered APIs or import maps.
 This means that if a native module will be missing, it will be possible to load a polyfill from a provided URL.
 That's absolutely not what polyfills need, and it is incompatible with the architecture of `core-js` and every other popular polyfill project.
 Import maps shouldn't be the only way to polyfill built-in modules.

 We will be able to get a built-in module just by using ES modules syntax with a special prefix.
-This syntax haven't equal based on the previous version of the language - transpiled modules will not be able to interact with not transpiled in modern engines - it will cause problems for package distribution.
+This syntax haven't any equal based on the previous version of the language - transpiled modules will not be able to interact with not transpiled in modern engines - it will cause problems for package distribution.

 More other, it will work asynchronously.
 It's a critical problem for feature detection - scripts will not wait when you'll detect a feature and load a polyfill - feature detection should be done synchronously.